Rizzo leads Cubs past Phillies 4-3

 Almora beat Dylan Cozen’s strong throw from left field, but was unable to touch the plate with Knapp in the way.
-Almora initially was called out before the play was overruled to give Chicago its fourth run.
+Almora initially was called out before the play was overruled.

-“It’s a sensitive subject, said Rizzo, who upended Pirates catcher Elias Diaz on a controversial play at the plate at Pittsburgh on Memorial Day, but wasn’t called for interference on the field.
-“In my opinion, a lot more need to be overturned so guys have a better lane to slide.”
+Scott Kingery drove in two runs with a double and Carlos Santana had an RBI single as the Phillies lost for the fifth time in six games to conclude a 10-game road trip at 3-7.

 Brian Duensing (2-0), the first of five Cubs relievers, got the win despite allowing two runs over one inning.
 Phillies starter Nick Pivetta (4-5) lost his third straight, yielding four runs on six hits in five innings.